AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-3/serverAuthenticationOverview.md

 ### Conclusion

 <!-- TODO @David Don't write this like it's blog.
 This is an ebook that has lots of documentation.
 Encourage and push them toward the next lesson -->
-I hope this helps visualize the process of the code being written.
-If you have trouble with the coming classes reference back here and try to visualize the code being written and why its important.
+Take what you learned from this lesson and really take the time to look over the resources below.
+Authentication is one of the most important parts of learning the back-end flow of applications.
+Next were going to talk about hashing and tokens in more depth.
+Refer back here and see how the tokens are being used in the big picture.
 <!-- ## Follow-up Video  -->
 <!-- TODO add video -->